 Eczema is a very visible condition, eczema on the face is more noticeable and because of this can cause even more distress.
 In babies the cheeks are often the first place eczema will appear and children who have eczema will often be affected by eczema on their faces.
+It is important to keep the skin hydrated with our face masks and eczema moisturiser as part of a daily skincare routine!

 What can I do to manage it?